 Overall, it’s worked really well for us to use a combination of a dedicated school table plus any and every other horizontal surface of the house as our homeschool desks.

 Homeschool Desk & Table Bonus Tips

 - Give some thought to the tables and surfaces in your home that can be used by the kids.
-Make sure to communicate any rules to your kids (like “messy projects are only allowed at the dining table if it’s covered” or “no glitter allowed except at grandma’s house” 😉).
+Make sure to communicate any rules to your kids.
+For example: “messy projects are only allowed at the dining table if it’s covered” or “no glitter allowed except at grandma’s house” (sorry, mom).